ankitaritgithub/library-management-backend/README.md

 4. Push to the branch
 5. Create a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🆘 Support

-For support, email [support@example.com](mailto:support@example.com) or create an issue in the repository.
+For support, email [ankita.s2805@gmail.com](mailto:ankita.s2805@gmail.com) or create an issue in the repository.